Withdrawal of the Wealden Local Plan (2019)

 Following an extensive Stage One examination process in the spring/summer of 2019, including public hearing sessions, the appointed Inspector provided the Council with a letter on 20 December 2019 setting out the conclusions from the hearing sessions relating to the examination process of the Wealden Local Plan.
 The letter concluded that the submitted plan cannot proceed further in the examination process and should be withdrawn.

 A Council may withdraw a submitted Local Plan at any time, for any reason, prior to adoption.
-Following receipt on the Inspector’s conclusions, Wealden District Council voted to withdraw the emerging Local Plan on 19 February 2019 at its Full Council meeting.
+Following receipt on the Inspector’s conclusions, Wealden District Council voted to withdraw the draft Local Plan on 19 February 2020 at its Full Council meeting.